 money paid out to run a business

 the amounts that a lawyer might have to pay out on a person’s behalf in connection with a transaction

 An example of disbursement is when a company’s attorney makes payments to third parties for court or medical fees, private investigators, couriers or expert reports while preparing a case.

 Disbursements can become costly in cases involving expert reports for establishing evidence, especially in personal injury cases when serious injuries have long-term effects and must be evaluated immediately.
 These reports enable a more accurate determination of the client’s losses and create an understanding of claimed damages.

-The attorney notifies the client and the insurance company before incurring high disbursement costs, and the client must reimburse the attorney.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+The attorney notifies the client and the insurance company before incurring high disbursement costs, and the client must reimburse the attorney.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Types of disbursements

 The following is a run-down of various types of disbursements.